WhySooooFurious/Ultimate-Sideloading-Guide/README.md

    ocsp.apple.com

-9. Go to the Allowlist and add the following domain:
+4. Go to the Allowlist and add the following domain:

    app.localhost.direct
+5. Continue onto [Part 2](#part-25-installing-the-dns) if you want to install ESign

+## Part [2/5] Installing the DNS
-12. Go to the Setup tab, find and click on the hyperlinked apple.nextdns.io which should redirect you to the NextDNS Profile website
+1. Go to the Setup tab, find and click on the hyperlinked apple.nextdns.io which should redirect you to the NextDNS Profile website
-13. Select the profile you edited
+2. Select the profile you edited
-14. Enable the "Trust NextDNS Root CA" toggle
+3. Enable the "Trust NextDNS Root CA" toggle
-15. Enable the "Bootstrap IPs" toggle
+4. Enable the "Bootstrap IPs" toggle
-16. The other settings are optional, I recommend inputting your Device Name and Device Model
+5. The other settings are optional, I recommend inputting your Device Name and Device Model
-17. Click on Download, and the profile should be imported into settings
+6. Click on Download, and the profile should be imported into settings
-18. Now, open settings and go to General > VPN & Device Management
+7. Now, open settings and go to General > VPN & Device Management
-19. Click on the downloaded profile and install it, you may need to input your password
+8. Click on the downloaded profile and install it, you may need to input your password
-20. The DNS should now automatically be enabled, Do not change the DNS settings to automatic otherwise your apps will get revoked!
+9. The DNS should now automatically be enabled, Do not change the DNS settings to automatic otherwise your apps will get revoked!
-21. Now, go back and then go to General > About > Certificate Trust Settings
+10. Now, go back and then go to General > About > Certificate Trust Settings
-22. Enable Full Trust for the NextDNS Root Certificate, if Full Trust does not show you cannot use VPNs at all
+11. Enable Full Trust for the NextDNS Root Certificate, if Full Trust does not show you cannot use VPNs at all
-23. Continue onto [Part 2](#part-24-installing-esign) if you want to install ESign
+12. Continue onto [Part 3](#part-35-installing-esign) if you want to install ESign

-## Part [2/4] Installing ESign
+## Part [3/5] Installing ESign
 1. Go down to [Downloads](#downloads) and click on ESign Direct Install
 2. Click on install once the popup comes up
 3. Open settings and go to General > VPN & Device Management > HDFC Life Insurance Company Limited
 4. Click on Trust at the top then click on allow, after this your device might need to be restarted
 5. If your device was restarted, swipe up and click on install profile
 6. ESign should now be on your home screen, fully functional
-7. Continue onto [Part 3](#part-34-setting-up-esign) to setup ESign
+7. Continue onto [Part 3](#part-45-setting-up-esign) to setup ESign

-## Part [3/4] Setting up ESign
+## Part [4/5] Setting up ESign
 1. Open ESign and accept the agreements
 2. Go into Settings and click on Get Device UDID
 3. Select allow and then you should be redirected to settings